Tom's Guide Verdict

 Norton 360: Costs and what's covered

-The eight Windows antivirus products of the NortonLifeLock family can protect anything from a single PC to a household's worth of computers and mobile devices along with the identities of their users.
+The nine Windows antivirus products of the NortonLifeLock family can protect anything from a single PC to a household's worth of computers and mobile devices along with the identities of their users.

 There's no free Norton software, but there's a 60-day satisfaction guarantee on the paid products, as well as Norton's Virus Protection Promise of a refund if the software can't keep your system clean.
 The list prices are higher than comparable products from other antivirus vendors, but you can often find substantial markdowns.
 It's worth checking our Norton coupon codes for the latest offers.

 The entry-level Norton AntiVirus Plus protects a single PC or Mac and works with Windows 7 through 10.
 (Norton representatives told us AntiVirus Plus unofficially runs on Windows XP and Vista.)

 AntiVirus Plus costs $60 per year and offers features normally reserved for more expensive suites, including a two-way firewall, a password manager and backup software with 2GB of online storage space.

 The next step up is Norton 360 Standard, which protects a single PC, Mac, phone or tablet.
 It boosts the online storage to 10GB and, on Windows, includes online banking and webcam protection.

 For $105 a year, Norton 360 Deluxe covers five devices, regardless of platform.
 It adds parental controls and gives you up to 50GB of online storage and five simultaneous VPN connections.
 It maxes out all of Norton's core antivirus features; the next five products add device licenses, online storage and identity protection.

 Norton 360 Premium, available at retail stores but not on the Norton website, expands the Deluxe antivirus and VPN coverage to up to 10 devices and 75GB of online storage.
 It lists at $100 per year at online retailers, although the Norton website price list has its subscription cost as $125 per year.